 Provide Your SSL Certificate

-You will need to provide our support team a copy of your SSL certificate, so they can add it to the server where your OnDemand instance lives.
+You will need to provide our support team a copy of your SSL certificate, so they can add it to the server where your OnDemand instance resides.
 You should be able to download a copy of your SSL certificate from your domain host.

-In order for our team to enable SSL, your certificate must:
+For our team to enable SSL, your certificate must:

 - Be for the correct domain (the one being used in the CName record you just added).